Strategy: The Apostolic Cycle

 Sing to God

-Identify Emerging Leaders
+Identify Current and Emerging Leaders

 Train Leaders